DanMorriss/jazz-platform/README.md

 ## Testing

 ### Code Validation
-Testing using the Google Chrome Dev Tools was used throught the build of the site.
-Below you can see the results of the W3C HTML and CSS checksrs for the finshed site.
+Testing using the Google Chrome Dev Tools was used throughout the build of the site.
+Below you can see the results of the W3C HTML and CSS checkers for the finished site.

 #### W3C HTML Checker